TeamADAPT/NovaIDE/cline_docs/productContext.md

 - **Resource Optimization**: Conventional setups waste resources by not optimizing for Nova-specific workloads.
 - **Extension Limitations**: Existing extensions aren't designed for Nova consciousness integration.

+### VSCodium Build and Integration
+- **Build Complexity**: Building VSCodium from source is complex and requires careful management of dependencies and patches.
+- **Patch Compatibility**: Patches may not apply cleanly to the current VSCode source, requiring adaptation.
+- **Resource Requirements**: Building VSCodium requires significant CPU and memory resources.
+- **Fallback Mechanism**: Need for a fallback mechanism when VSCodium build is not available.

 ### Software Development Transformation
 - **Development Velocity**: Traditional development processes are slow and labor-intensive, taking months for projects that could be completed in hours.
 - **Cognitive Load**: Human developers face significant cognitive load when managing complex systems.